-The magnesium-calcium relationship works together to increase the distribution of calcium across cell membranes while fighting to restrict calcium’s access to myosin, the protein that helps muscles contract.
+The magnesium-calcium relationship works together to increase the distribution of calcium across the cell membrane while fighting to restrict calcium’s access to myosin, the protein that helps muscles contract.

 The magnesium-calcium relationship can be compared to a tug of war.
 When it comes to thickening the blood, calcium supports this process while magnesium blocks it.
 In the end, their opposition actually helps with blood coagulation.

-The magnesium-calcium ratio should be 1 to 2, meaning that individuals should take 750 mg of magnesium to 1,500 mg of calcium.
+The magnesium-calcium ratio should be 2 to 1, meaning that individuals should take 1,500 mg of calcium to 750 mg of magnesium.
 This keeps the body from having an imbalance because of a magnesium deficiency.

-If the magnesium-calcium ratio is not balanced, individuals are more likely to get kidney stones.
+If the magnesium-calcium ratio is not right, individuals are more likely to get kidney stones.

-As mentioned earlier, the magnesium-calcium relationship is antagonistic although their opposing functions help balance the body.
-Thus, it is better to take these minerals at different times so that each can be absorbed better.
+As mentioned earlier, the magnesium-calcium relationship is antagonistic although their opposing functions helps balance the body.
+Thus, it is better to take these minerals at different times so that each can absorb better.